 those caused by Loxosceles do occur in this country so how are they actually induced?
 There probably is no single cause.
 Some people have 'fragile'

-skin because of other medical conditions such as diabetes mellitus or an immune/autoimmune response and others may have a secondary microbial infection at the bite site, the spider's
+skin because of other medical conditions such as diabetes mellitus or an immune/autoimmune response and others may have a secondary microbial infection at the bite site,

 only role being to create a breach of the skin that allows entry of some kind of 'flesh-eating' bacteria or similar pathogen.